ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Removed moot, remnant statements from when CoRAL was used.

 * Clarified how the Group Manager may attempt to determine an alternative group name upon creating a new group.

+* Made explicit what parameters cannot change when overwriting a group configuration.

 * Editorial fixes and improvements.